jimtng/openhab2-addons/bundles/org.openhab.binding.matter/README.md

 **Example:**

-- An Open Thread Boarder Router (open source) as well as recent versions of Apple TVs, Amazon Echos and Google Nest Hubs all have embedded thread boarder routers.
+- An Open Thread Border Router (open source) as well as recent versions of Apple TVs, Amazon Echos and Google Nest Hubs all have embedded thread border routers.

 ## IPv6 and Network Connectivity